 There are lots of ways to become a student of humor—you can find information about the how and why of humor in books, articles, studies, websites, ezines… But if you’d like to streamline the process, I have a shortcut for you.
 There’s an incredible non-profit organization I have found incredibly valuable: the Association for Applied and Therapeutic Humor.

-This organization is the community for those who study, practice and promote healthy humor.
-They have numerous resources on their website, a monthly e-zine with the latest updates in therapeutic and applied humor, and an annual conference which brings like-minded people together from around the world.
-AATH even has an emersion program called Humor Academy, a 3-year course on the theory and application of humor (available for graduate credit).
+This organization is the community for those who study, practice, and promote healthy humor.
+They have numerous resources on their website, a monthly e-zine with the latest updates in therapeutic and applied humor, and an annual conference that brings like-minded people together from around the world.
+AATH even has an immersion program called Humor Academy, a 3-year course on the theory and application of humor (available for graduate credit).
 You can also find AATH on Facebook, Twitter and LinkedIn.

-There are other organizations like the International Society of Humor Studies (ISHS) and World Laughter Tour (WLT) that provide additional online content and conferences.
-I have tips & resources that I send to my tribe monthly in an ezine called LevityWorks.
-(You can sign up here).
+Other organizations like the International Society of Humor Studies (ISHS) and World Laughter Tour (WLT) provide additional online content and conferences.
+I have tips & resources that I send to my tribe monthly in an ezine you can sign up for here.

 Today’s challenge: Become a student of humor.
 Look for at least one resource that will help you reinforce the lessons of humor, after the challenge is completed, and on an ongoing basis.